DeustoDatacom/MUMA-visual-analytics/visual-analytics.md

 # 0. Introduction

-## 0.1 Key points
+## Key points

-- **Data driven**: as seen in previous sessions with Professors Onieva and Lorenzo
+- **Data driven**: as seen in previous sessions with Professors Onieva, Gutiérrez and Lorenzo
 - **Insights**: the capacity to gain an accurate and deep understanding of something _through_
-- **Data visualization techniques**: to take the user from data to insight
+- **Data visualization techniques**: that take the user from data to insight
 - **Dashboards**: as *situation awareness* tools

-Tableau Desktop to practice
+\+ Tableau Desktop to practice

 ## Section outline